JakobChristensen/Sitecore.Rocks.Contrib/README.md

 ## Overview
 This plugin contains a number of enhancements to Sitecore Rocks (Visual Studio and Windows).

-#### Upload Media Files command
-Adds an Upload Media Files command to any item named "Media Library" in the Sitecore Explorer.
+* Adds an Upload Media Files command to any item named "Media Library" in the Sitecore Explorer.
+* Pipeline Dump
+* Import/Export Settings
+* Copy Short ID to Clipboard

 ## Getting Started